By Dr. Brooke Meinema, DPT, FAFS The pelvic floor consists of a group of muscles…

 Some women experience leaking after delivery (or even beforehand; there is a lot of pressure going on around your bladder!).
 As mentioned, your pelvic floor muscles have undergone a lot of stress and trauma, so they may not function how we want them to.
 Just because this is common, it does not mean that it should be considered your new norm.
 If you are leaking, seeing a physical therapist to assess your strength, tension, and pressure management can be very helpful.

-*For more on leaking, see the previous blog.
+*For more on leaking, see the previous blog about bladder health.

 When can I get back to normal workouts?